CDRT/mk_docs/docs/ref/bios/settings/thinkpad/ioportaccess.md

 Whether to enable all USB ports in the OS environment.

+!!! info ""
-!>  This setting does not affect USB-C (R) ports with a thunderbolt icon.
+     This setting does not affect USB-C (R) ports with a thunderbolt icon.

 Possible options: